ArditGjeta/PowerShell-app/README.md

 Monitor a single machine:
 Get-MachinePerformance -ComputerName "MachineName"

 Check event logs for warnings and errors:
-Get-MachineEventLogs -ComputerName "MachineName" -LogType "System" Monitor multiple machines in bulk:
+Get-MachineEventLogs -ComputerName "MachineName" -LogType "System"

+Monitor multiple machines in bulk:
 Get-MachinePerformance -ComputerName @("Machine1", "Machine2", "Machine3")

+Test which endpoint is online:
+Test-ComputerOnline will prompt you to enter the name of the machine, or some characters and test and show all found machines.
+The output will show online machines with the current user logged on, or not and offline machines.

+Get-userLogged:
+After you type the name of the machine you are looking for it will list the 10 last domains/users logged on the machine.

 # Contributing
 This project is still in its early stages, and I welcome contributions!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 # Contact